-Each channel is equipped with a 6-bit write-only mode register, which is decided by setting DB0, DB1 which channel is to be written when writing from the CPU is programming status.
+Each channel is equipped with a 6-bit write-only mode register, which decides by setting DB0, DB1 which channel is to be written when writing from the CPU in programming status.
 The bit description is outlined in Figure 4.

 This register is not cleared by Reset or Master Clear instruction.